Sadyvnam/IFC-IRC-CC/README.md

 ## What This Tool Is Not

-- Not a full LCA engine
+- Not a LCA engine
 - Not a direct EN 15978 calculator
 - Not a generic BIM QA/QC suite
 - Not a clash detection tool
 - Not an AI auto-correction system
 - Not a circularity score calculator

-## Core Positioning
+## Philosophy

 When extending or interpreting this project, preserve these assumptions:

 - The system evaluates decision-readiness, not correctness
 - The system evaluates exchanged IFC data, not native authoring-tool fidelity
-- Lower assessment levels are intended to be more deterministic
-- Higher assessment levels are more limited, partial, heuristic
+- Assessment levels are maximally deterministic.
+- Any free text field interpretation should be transparent
 - Category-specific logic is intentional and should not be flattened without care
-- Outputs should be traceable

 ## Assessment Structure